-Hardy Roberts, Chairman
+Name: Vent Foster Name: Hardy Roberts

+Title: Secretary Title: Chairman

 APPENDIX A

 SCOPE OF WORK

 KMPA shall provide consulting services under the direction of the Chairman of KyMEA or his designee, to accomplish tasks associated with the formation, start-up and administration of KyMEA (sometimes referred to hereinafter as the "Agency") prior to staffing of the Agency.
 Initial efforts shall focus on establishing the financial and accounting process and procedures for the Agency and administering member allocations via invoices, accounts payable, accounts receivable, and budgeting.
 KMPA shall work collaboratively with the Executive Committee of KyMEA to prioritize the work to be accomplished.
 Projected tasks are specified below.